MyZenKey/sp-sdk-ios/README.md

 The token should be used as the basis for accessing or creating a token within the domain of your application.
 After you exchange the authorization code for an authorization token on your secure server, you will be able to access the Project Verify User Info Endpoint, which should pass information through your server's authenticated endpoints in a way that makes sense for your application.

+Information on setting up your secure server can be found in the Project Verify Server and Web Integration Guide.

 ## Support
 For technical questions, contact [support](mailto:techsupport@mobileauthtaskforce.com).